Chevrolet Corvette (C8): ZR1X

-The Corvette ZR1X, introduced for the 2026 model year, is a hybrid variant of the C8 Corvette, combining the twin-turbocharged 5.5L LT7 V8 engine from the ZR1 with an upgraded version of the electric motor and all-wheel-drive system from the E-Ray.
+The Corvette ZR1X, unveiled in 2025 introduced for the 2026 model year, is a hybrid variant of the C8 Corvette, combining the twin-turbocharged 5.5L LT7 V8 engine from the ZR1 with an upgraded version of the electric motor and all-wheel-drive system from the E-Ray.
 It is reported to produce a combined 1250 hp, making it the most powerful Corvette ever produced.
 Chevrolet says the ZR1X can achieve a 0–60 mph (97 km/h) time of under 2 seconds and a quarter-mile time of under 9 seconds.
 They also claim the ZR1X can pull 1.0 g latitudinally and longitudinally, thanks to improvements made to the chassis controls from the E-Ray’s eAWD system.
 The model features advanced aerodynamics, including a carbon-fiber splitter, dive planes, and a high-downforce rear wing.
 It also features a new standard braking kit, with Alcon 10-piston front and 6-piston rear calipers, the largest ever offered on a Corvette, paired to carbon ceramic rotors.
 Chevrolet says these will produce 1.9 g of deceleration from 180 mph to 120 mph.
 The ZR1X set a Nürburgring lap time of 6:49.275, beating the Ford Mustang GTD to set a new lap record for an American production car.
+However, the Mustang GTD Competition set a lap time of 6:40.8 in April 2026.
+This makes the ZR1X the second fastest American car around the Nürburgring.